In this page

 - Build on our School Holiday Enrichment Programme.

-- Continue to meet the rise in demand for Free School Meals resulting from the pandemic and review the eligibility criteria, extending entitlement as far as resources allow.
+- Continue to meet the rise in demand for Free School Meals resulting from the pandemic and review the eligibility criteria, extending entitlement as far as resources allow and at least to all primary school children.

 - Invest in the learning environment of community schools, co-locating key services, and securing stronger engagement with parents and carers outside traditional hours.